SESYNC-ci/syllabi/docs/_posts/2021-05-06-geospatial-workshop.md

 ## Schedule

+#### Note: Times displayed are in US Eastern Daylight Savings Time.

 [//]: # " Edit this table to show the agenda. "

 |   09:00 am | [Intro to Geospatial Analysis] | Intro to geospatial data in R    |